microsoft/react-native-windows-samples/docs/testing.md

 title: Testing React-Native-Windows
 ---

+> This page is hanging, see [Issue #60](https://github.com/microsoft/react-native-windows-samples/issues/60).

 When contributing to this project, unit and integration tests should be run to help prevent new bugs and regressions.

 ## Windows Desktop